 2. Alarm Keypad

-This device allows you to arm or disarm the system using a secure code.
-It’s often located near the main entrance for easy access.
+The alarm keypad allows users to arm or disarm the system using a secure code.
+It is usually installed near the main entrance so the system can be controlled easily when entering or leaving the property.

 3. Door and Window Contacts